Online Graduate Certificate in Urban Health

 - Urban health industry-experienced faculty from Drexel’s Dornsife School of Public Health

-- Accredited by the Council on Education for Public Health (CEPH)
+- Drexel is the first institution in Philadelphia to be accredited by the Council on Education in Public Health (CEPH)

 - 100% online